xkapil/Notes/Gradle/how-to-use.md

 }
 ```

-One would assume that it prints `hello, world` first and then 'Config block', but that's not true.
+One would assume that it prints `hello, world` first and then `Config block`, but that's not true.

 > It will first execute the `Config block` during the *configuration lifecycle phase* of the task and then the `Action block` during the *execution lifecycle phase*.